 Under the Data Protection Act 2018, every individual is entitled to access his or her own personal data.

-If you need help making any type of information request, please contact us and we will do our best to advise you.
+If you need help making any type of information request, please contact us via the details on this page and we will do our best to advise you.